 As a mother of two teenagers, I was always second guessing myself, about whether I was saying the right stuff.
 It felt like teenagers are another species altogether, until I remembered that I was part of that species not so long ago.
 Thinking back to those years I vowed I would never be like my parents, I would be cool and never do all the embarrassing things my parents did.
 Fast forward to 2016 and I sometimes catch myself “being my parents”

 As the saying goes “If you can’t beat them join them”, so I decided to get back my cool with these new skill sets:

-* Eat with your fingers, burp and use that colourful language when someone cuts infront of you in traffic (when its just you and the kids) they will realize you are human too, and can help to ease tense situations.
+- Eat with your fingers, burp and use that colorful language when someone cuts infront of you in traffic (when its just you and the kids) they will realize you are human too, and can help to ease tense situations.
 They’ve already heard and seen everything anyway.

 Make your relationship with your teenager count.

 Author : Suyan Budhoo – Life Coach Pretoria

 For detail Information and further guidance Call us at 061 289 5821 or Contact Relationship Coaching Pretoria